 Proof of its longevity can be found in the multiple names of the city, each one connected with a different era of its development.
 Founded around 106 AD by the Emperor Marcus Ulpius Traianus (98-117 AD), Augusta Traiana, "the most flamboyant city of the Traians" was the second largest city in the Roman province of Thrace during 2nd and 3rd century AD, after Philippopolis (present-day Plovdiv).
 It occupied an area of 38 hectares and was fortified by strong fortress walls.
 Augusta Traiana had the statute of an autonomous city of the ‘polis' type (i.e. city-state).
 From the time of Emperor Marcus Aurelius (161-180 AD) to the Emperor Gallienus (253-268 AD) it had the right to mint its own bronze coins, which were in circulation all over the Balkan Peninsula.

-trip envisions visits to the Regional History Museum, the Museum of the Europe'
+The single-day trip to Stara Zagora includes visits to the Regional History Museum, the Museum of the Europe'

 best preserved Neolithic (5600 BC)

 dwellings, the Museum of Religions - Old Mosque (15th

 century) and the Roman Forum and mosaics in situ.